stephan-nylinder/module-organising-data-dm-practices/_episodes/101-introduction-to-data-organization.md

 [//]: # "[life-cycle]: ../fig/storage/life-cycle.png"

-Throughout its lifecycle, data can, and will, be subejct to many possible types of changes:
+Throughout its lifecycle, data can, and will, be subject to many possible types of changes:

 * Data will be created/accumulated/collected;
 * Data cleaning procedures may be implemented;